Manmade fluid power systems work to counteract Mother Nature's own fluid power — ocean waves and currents.

 The motion compensator is only one example of compensator systems used on offshore rigs today.
 Each system has different requirements, which require different controls to accomplish the tasks of everyday operations.
 Bypass valves to equalize pressure before opening the main gate, relief valves to vent pressure from the cylinder to the accumulator side of the isolation valve (in the event that the cylinder pressure rises above a safe value), pneumatic actuation, and electric actuation all are options called for by offshore operators.

 Craig LaFave is offshore project manager and Dudley Smith is president/general manager for Olmsted Products Co., Traverse City, Mich.
-Contact them by phone at (231) 929-1660 or visit their web site, www.olmstedproducts.com.
+Contact them by phone at (231) 929-1660 or visit the company's website, www.olmstedproducts.com.